keboola/developers-docs/extend/generic-extractor/functions.md

 The above will give `1508015760`, which represents the date `2017-10-14 21:16:00`.
 The second argument specifies the base date (as a Unix timestamp) from which the relative date is computed.
 This is particularly useful for [incremental extraction](/extend/generic-extractor/incremental/).
-Also note that it is common to combine the `strtottime` and `date` functions to convert between string and timestamp representation of a date.
+Also note that it is common to combine the `strtotime` and `date` functions to convert between string and timestamp representation of a date.

 See an [example](#nested-strtotime).